Hrish1/ubuntu-dpdk/README.md

     $ vagrant up --provision

+This step will try to completely provision the machine and build DPDK fresh each time, which is not optimal.
+I soon hope to change this so that the only items that are executed when provisioning after the first  `up`, which is setting up the hugepages and configuring the NIC.

 Once the machine is running, you can then SSH to it by executing:

     $ vagrant ssh